gigamonkey/bash-treasure-hunt/README.md

 The argument to the script will be the secret to hide which will consist of a random number in hex and the clue emitted by the script for the subsequent step.

+Each script is invoked in an environment where the functions from functions.sh have been exported.